Analytics in Mixed Martial Arts

 Analytics in sports is now a known thing we all know sports like Baseball, Basketball, Ice Hockey, Football now even Cricket is introduced to analytics.
 Moneyball: The Art of Winning an Unfair Game is a book by Michael Lewis, published in 2003, about the Oakland Athletics baseball team and its general manager Billy Beane.
 Its focus is the team’s analytical, evidence-based, saber metric approach to assembling a competitive baseball team, despite Oakland’s disadvantaged revenue situation.

-Now here I am talking about a sports which is brutal in nature a sports which is criticized for its rules.
-I am talking about a young sports called “MIXED MARTIAL ARTS”.
+Now here I am talking about a sport which is brutal in nature a sport which is criticized for its rules.
+I am talking about young sports called “MIXED MARTIAL ARTS”.

-Analytics in MMA is the new baby, the sport enthusiast and fans wants to know how and in what terms their favorite fighter won?, fighters wants to know who he may face in his match?
-Organizing committee wants to know which fighter is in form and how much money he will make to league?
-Judges making correct decision?
-All this questions arises if you are interested in MMA analytics.
-In MMA how analytics work is there is a metric called Fight Metric where all MMA statistics are placed and remember it is reviewed only after judges decision that means Judges decision is not affected by this metrics, But we can review judges decision making skills from this metrics.
+Analytics in MMA is the new baby, the sports enthusiast and fans want to know how and in what terms their favorite fighter won?, fighters want to know who he may face in his match?
+Organizing committee wants to know which fighter is in form and how much money he will make to a league?
+Judges making the correct decision?
+All these questions arise if you are interested in MMA analytics.
+In MMA how analytics work is there is a metric called Fight Metric where all MMA statistics are placed and remember it is reviewed only after judges decided that means Judge’s decision is not affected by this metrics, But we can review judges decision-making skills from this metrics.
 Below is the figure of one the fights.

 Some more figures:

-How this metrics help fighters ?
-Players can analyze along with their coaches how the opponent fights and data is for all rounds so how opponent react in different rounds.
+How these metrics help fighters?
+Players can analyze along with their coaches how the opponent fights and data are for all rounds so how opponent react in different rounds.
 By looking at this metrics fighter can set his game plan and act upon it.

-- Not much data available, MMA is just 23 year old sport its sample data is like population.
-It was easy for Billy Beane to introduce analytics in Baseball because he had already 100 years of data with him, but this is not in case of MMA.
+- Not much data available, MMA is just 23-year-old sport its sample data is like population.
+It was easy for Billy Beane to introduce analytics in Baseball because he had already 100 years of data with him, but this is not in a case of MMA.

-- A rule of MMA makes it to tough to implement analytics.
-Like if I want to know whether Fighter A made a impact in fight result with a throw but it is not easy to analyze this impact because as a wrestler may be Fighter A will think he made a impact but as per rule and judges different martial arts background do not think that the throw was accurate enough to impact the fight decision.
+- A rule of MMA makes it too tough to implement analytics.
+Like if I want to know whether Fighter made an impact in fight result with a throw but it is not easy to analyze this impact because as a wrestler may be Fighter A will think he made an impact but as per rule and judges different martial arts background do not think that the throw was accurate enough to impact the fight decision.
 There is no uniformity in MMA rules.

-- There are suggestions that to use censors in gloves but it will make the same thing data will be collected only of those fighter who is punching more.
+- There are suggestions that to use sensors in gloves but it will make the same thing data will be collected only of that fighter who is punching more.